 - Over 70s: 63%

-The pain-relieving effect starts at four weeks and is maximal at about 12 weeks.
-However, one recent study from Turkey indicates that the pain-free effect may take up to six months to reach the maximum impact.
+The pain-relieving effect begins at 4 weeks and peaks at approximately 12 weeks.
+However, a recent study from Turkey suggests that the pain-free effect may take up to six months to reach its maximum impact.
 Sometimes, pain-relieving effects can begin within two weeks.

 Also, the average improvement in pain and function is 20-25%, starting at twelve weeks.
-Moreover, this positive effect lasts longer than other injectables.
-Recently released longer-term data from RCT suggests that the positive effect lasts at least five years and perhaps beyond.
+Moreover, this positive effect persists longer than that of other injectables.
+Recently released longer-term data from RCTs suggest that the positive effect lasts at least five years and perhaps beyond.
 For comparison, hyaluronic acid and PRP last about a year.

-A new study suggests that Arthrosamid works better than hyaluronic acid in a swollen knee.
+A new study suggests that Arthrosamid is more effective than hyaluronic acid in treating a swollen knee.

-An RCT study comparing Arthrosamid to Synvisc-1 (hyaluronic acid) found that patients with swelling in the knee joint responded better to Arthrosamid at six months.
-So, if you have a swollen knee, consider Arthrosamid rather than Synvisc-1 to relieve pain and improve function in knee arthritis.
+An RCT comparing Arthrosamid to Synvisc-1 (hyaluronic acid) found that patients with knee joint swelling responded better to Arthrosamid at 6 months.
+If you have a swollen knee, consider Arthrosamid rather than hyaluronic acid to relieve pain and improve knee function in knee arthritis.
+We think patients with an inflamed knee joint and swelling tend to do better.

 We inject this hydrogel directly into the knee joint.
-We strongly suggest that you have this procedure with ultrasound guidance.
+We strongly recommend that you perform this procedure under ultrasound guidance.
 The hydrogel must be delivered accurately in the joint rather than outside it.
 Without ultrasound guidance, the accuracy of a knee injection is at most 50-80 %.
-Therefore, one in three to five injections without guidance does not get into the joint.
+Therefore, one in three to five injections without guidance does not reach the joint.

-Generally, your doctor will give you a local anaesthetic on the skin.
+Generally, your doctor will administer a local anaesthetic to the skin.
 Then, your doctor will insert a needle with ultrasound guidance into the knee joint.
-If your knee has a large amount of swelling, your doctor may drain the knee first.
+If your knee has significant swelling, your doctor may drain it first.
 The hydrogel is injected directly into the joint through the needle.
-Your doctor must inject it with a sterile technique.
-Please look at the video below of Dr Masci using ultrasound guidance to inject it into a person’s knee joint.
+Your doctor must administer it using sterile technique.
+Please see the video below of Dr Masci using ultrasound guidance to inject the knee joint.

 What should you expect immediately after the procedure?

 Following the procedure, we will observe you for 15 minutes.
-You might feel a tightness or mild pain once the local anaesthetic wears off.
+You may experience tightness or mild pain once the local anaesthetic wears off.
 So, it would be best to continue with your regular medications and painkillers.

 Receiving Arthrosamid may feel like a different sensation from other treatments that you have previously experienced, as it is denser than other injectables.